spsforks/SCons-scons-wiki/DownloadUnpack.md

 # @param env environment object
 # @return extractor entry or None on non existing
 def __getExtractor(source, env):
-    # we check each unpacker and get the correct list command first, run the command and
+    # we check each unpacker and get the correct list command first,
-    # replace the target filelist with the list values, we sorte the extractors by their priority
+    # run the command and replace the target filelist with the list values,
+    # we sort the extractors by their priority
+    def prio(item):
+        k, v = item
+        return v["PRIORITY"], k

+    unpackers = sorted(env["UNPACK"]["EXTRACTOR"].items(), key=prio)
-    for unpackername, extractor in sorted(
+    for unpackername, extractor in unpackers:
-        env["UNPACK"]["EXTRACTOR"].items(), key=lambda (k, v): (v["PRIORITY"], k)
-    ):

         if not SCons.Util.is_String(extractor["RUN"]):
             raise SCons.Errors.StopError(
                 "list command of the unpack builder for [%s] archives is not a string"